What's In Kevin's Bag

 Olympus OMD EM-1

 Now this is a sweet camera.
 I am totally hooked on this camera.
-We just reviewed the new addition the Olympus line which an upgrade from this camera.
+THis is one sweet system.
 This is a small and compact system.
 Like my other systems I have lenses ranging from wide angle to long reach telephoto.
 It's pretty cool what can be packed into such a small system.
 If you are looking for a good, no great 4/3 system then this is the one.

 Panosonic Lumix GH2